joostvdg/jenkinsx-workshop-demos/docs/install.md

     `EKS` option will download and use the [eksctl](https://eksctl.io/) tool to create a new EKS cluster, then it’ll install Jenkins X on top.

 !!!
 Info
     When you're creating your first cluster with GKE, you will need to login for authorization.
-If you have authorization taken care of, you can add `--no-login` to prevent the process.
+If you have authorization taken care of, you can add `--skip-login` to prevent the process.

 ```bash tab="GKE"
 jx create cluster gke -n $CLUSTER_NAME -p $PROJECT -z ${ZONE} \